ericphann/video-game-super-resolution/README.md

 This project explores deep learning approaches to image super-resolution specifically for video game images.
 Inspired by technologies like NVIDIA's DLSS, our research investigates which techniques best preserve the unique visual characteristics of video games when upscaling from lower to higher resolutions.
 Our findings could inform future development of more accessible super-resolution solutions for game graphics.

+## Dataset
+After thorough evaluation of multiple datasets (documented in our EDA folder), we selected the [**Super Resolution in Video Games Dataset (SRVG)**](https://www.kaggle.com/competitions/super-resolution-in-video-games/data) as our primary training data.
+This dataset consists of paired 270p and 1080p images from Unreal Engine projects, providing ideal content for training models specifically for game graphics upscaling.

+We've processed and made this dataset available on Hugging Face at [**ericphann/video-game-super-resolution**](https://huggingface.co/datasets/ericphann/video-game-super-resolution/tree/main).

 ## Methods
 1. **Convolutional Neural Networks (CNNs)**
    - Building upon pioneering work like SRCNN and VDSR